Lombok Best Villas I Discover our Turtle Haven

-Long before the first humans visited Lombok, sea turtles were among its first visitors along its shores.
-The majestic Leatherback, Green, Loggerhead, and Hawksbill sea turtles, have been nesting on Lombok’s beaches for centuries.
-Discover more about Lombok Island, a Turtle Haven.
+Long before humans visited Lombok, sea turtles had already been visiting its shores.
+Majestic species like the Leatherback, Green, Loggerhead, and Hawksbill sea turtles have nested on Lombok’s pristine beaches for centuries.

 THE NESTING PROCESS

-Sea turtles mature after about 20 years.
-Leatherback sea turtles undertake the longest migrations between breeding and feeding areas of any sea turtle, some averaging 3,700 miles / 6000 km each way.
-They dutifully return to the beach where they were born when they nest.
-They lay an average of seven nests in one season.
-Each nest averaging 80 eggs.
-After an incubation period of 55 to 75 days / 2-3 months, hatchlings emerge from the sand and make their way to sea.
-They often use moonlight as their guide.
+Sea turtles mature in about 20 years.
+Leatherback sea turtles make the longest migrations, averaging 3,700 miles (6,000 km) each way between breeding and feeding areas.
+They always return to the beach where they were born to nest.
+Each season, they lay an average of seven nests, with about 80 eggs per nest.
+After 55 to 75 days, hatchlings emerge and head toward the sea, often using moonlight as their guide.

-The nesting process consists of several stages.
-The female turtle emerges from the sea at night and ascends the beach, searching for a suitable nesting site (somewhere dark and quiet).
-Once at the chosen nesting site, she begins to dig a body pit by using all four flippers.
+The nesting process has several stages.
+First, the female turtle emerges from the sea at night and climbs the beach in search of a quiet, dark spot.
+Once she finds the right site, she digs a body pit using all four flippers.

 THE NESTING RITUAL

 Nesting is an ancient ritual for female sea turtles.
-Every year or two they return to the same beach where they were born to lay their eggs.
-This is the only time they will spend on land.
-They make their way up the beach, past high tide, and find a place to lay their eggs.
-Once they find their spot, they use their back flippers to dig a nest in the sand.
-This whole process of digging the nest and laying her eggs usually takes between one to three hours.
-Once she is done, the mother turtle will slowly take herself back to the ocean.
+Every year or two, they return to the beach where they were born to lay their eggs.
+This is the only time they spend on land.
+After moving past the high tide, the turtles find a spot to dig a nest with their back flippers.
+The process of digging and laying eggs takes about one to three hours.
+Once they finish, the mother turtle slowly returns to the ocean.

-Usually, turtles lay their first clutch of eggs about three to six weeks after mating.
-Once the eggs have been laid in their nest, it takes them about 45 to 70 days (2 to 3 months) for the turtles to hatch.
-Once the turtles have hatched, the hatchlings remain in their nest cavity after hatching to absorb the yolk from the eggs.
-After the yolk sac has been absorbed, the hatchlings emerge to begin their own journey and make their way into the ocean.
+Typically, turtles lay their first clutch of eggs about three to six weeks after mating.
+It then takes 45 to 70 days (2 to 3 months) for the eggs to hatch.
+After hatching, the turtles remain in the nest to absorb the yolk.
+Once they’ve absorbed the yolk sac, they emerge and begin their journey to the ocean.

 THE SEX OF THE EMBRYO

-Research has shown that the sex of the embryo can be dependent on the temperature of the nest.
-Sea Turtles use the earth’s magnetic field to guide them on their long journeys at sea.
-Sea Turtles do not nest every year, but rather every 2-5 years.
-It is estimated that only 1 in 1000 hatchlings survives to maturity as hatchlings can also die of hydration if they don’t make it to the ocean fast enough.
-All species of sea turtles are endangered and need our protection.
+Research has shown that the sex of the embryo depends on the temperature of the nest.
+Additionally, sea turtles use the earth’s magnetic field to guide them on their long journeys at sea.
+However, sea turtles do not nest every year; instead, they nest every 2 to 5 years.
+It is estimated that only 1 in 1,000 hatchlings survives to maturity, as hatchlings can die from dehydration if they don’t reach the ocean quickly enough.
+Consequently, all species of sea turtles are endangered and need our protection.

 80-180 EGGS